montsecruz9/Final_Project/README.md

 As mentioned before, we decided to ignore the origin and destination cities, and just take into account the airline, the elapsed times between destinations (flight duration), and the type of delay.

 To convert our categorical data into indicators we used the pandas get_dummies() method.
-In our case, we just converted the 'Airline' column.
+In our case, we just converted the 'Airline' and the 'Dest' columns.

 ### Description of how data was split into training and testing sets
 Data was split in the ratio 70:30 using the scikit-learn library.
-After splitting the training and testing sets, we used the RandomOversampler on our data as we notices a huge imbalance in the classification sets.
+After splitting the training and testing sets, we used the RandomOversampler on our data as we noticed a huge imbalance in the classification sets.
+Afterwards, we scaled the data using the StandardScaler on our training data.

 ### Explanation of model choice, including limitations and benefits
 We chose to do a Logistic Regression Model, as it was the one that worked better with our dataset.
 We tried several different models: RandomForest Classifications, SMOTEEN, Easy Ensemble Classification, and others.
 The benefit from the Logistic Regression Model is that it is way easier to set up and train than other models.
 The major limitation from logistic regression is the assumption of linearity between the independent and the dependent variables.